iamyuanchung/Fall-2015-CV/README.md

 # README #

-This repository contains homework & project of Computer Vision done at NTU during semester 104-1.
+This repository contains all of my materials of homework and projects finished during the 2015 Fall Computer Vision course at NTU.